-Sails and Trails Summer Camp
+Sails & Trails Summer Camp

 Exploring the Woods and the Lake

-Sails and Trails Summer Camp
+Sails & Trails Summer Camp

 Sailing, Kayaking and Nature Exploration Camp